Are you considering doing some electrical work in your own home? Whether it's just swapping…

-Some fire hazards in your home are obvious – candles, matches, stoves.
+Some fire hazards in your home are obvious – candles, matches, and stoves.
 But what about the fire hazards that aren’t so obvious?
 Since the U.S. Fire Administration says that total property loss in the United States topped an estimated $15.5 billion in 2008, it only takes one overlooked hazard to cost thousands of dollars in damage.

 A Few Common Culprits……..

 - Electrical Systems – With time comes wear and tear.
 That’s why homes, especially older homes, should have electrical systems inspected at least annually.
-Overloaded circuits, older wiring or outdated fixtures all pose fire risks.
+Overloaded circuits, older wiring, or outdated fixtures all pose fire risks.

 - Grills – As the weather gets warmer and the grill comes out of hiding, be sure you are using it safely.
 Make sure it’s thoroughly cleaned before first use (a degreasing solution may help).

 - Never – place electric cords under rugs or bedding.
 Heat or sparks from these cords could cause a fire.